javisperez/vuelongpress/README.md

+## VueLongpress

+A VueJS (2.x) button component that requires you to keep pressing to confirm a given action.

 ## DEMO

 [Live demo on jsFiddle](https://jsfiddle.net/qr9ykxpp/)

-## VueLongpress

-A button component that requires you to keep pressing to confirm a given action.

 ### What is this?